 Core members with C-QUIPS are members of one of the University of Toronto Faculties with research, teaching, administrative, or other professional activities interests align with C-QUIPS’ mission, and who are actively involved in research or educational activities with C-QUIPS.
 While their primary affiliation typically still lies with another Department or academic unit of some kind, core members participate in Centre educational and research activities in a consistent and robust manner.
 They typically have led sessions at symposia, frequently teach in educational offerings from the Centre, or frequently collaborate in research projects with other members of the Centre.
 They may also be asked to supervise or mentor trainees associated with C-QUIPS education programs.

-Dr. Bell is the Physician-in-Chief at the Mount Sinai Hospital.
-He is a hospital-based general internist at Sinai Health System and Professor of Medicine and Health Policy, Management and Evaluation at the University of Toronto.
-Dr. Bell is an adjunct scientist at the Institute for Clinical Evaluative Sciences (ICES) in Ontario.
-He is also a member of Cancer Quality Council of Ontario (CQCO) an expert in the areas of health system policy and administration, performance measurement and health services research, and sits on multiple Ontario Ministry of Health and Long-Term Care expert advisory panels.
-Dr. Bell received his medical degree from the University of Toronto and completed his specialty training in Internal Medicine and Clinical Investigation at the University of Toronto.
+Dr. Bell is the Physician-in Chief at Mount Sinai Hospital.
+He is a Professor of Medicine and Health Policy, Management and Evaluation at the University of Toronto.
+He is a hospital-based general internist at Mount Sinai Hospital.
+He is also an adjunct scientist at the Institute for Clinical Evaluative Sciences (ICES) in Ontario and a Core Member of the University of Toronto Centre for Patient Safety.
+He is also a member of Cancer Quality Council of Ontario (CQCO) an expert in the areas of health system policy and administration, performance measurement and health services research.
+He sits on multiple Ontario Ministry of Health and Long-Term Care expert advisory panels.
+Dr. Bell's research focuses on patient safety, and the quality of patient care in hospitals.
+For the past 5 years he has been the Research Director for the Mount Sinai Hospital-University Health Network Antimicrobial Stewardship Program.
+Dr. Bell also is a medical consultant to the Health Policy & Innovation Branch of the Ontario Ministry of Health and Long-Term Care.
+Dr. Bell received his MD & specialty training in the Internal Medicine at the University of Toronto.
 He was a Visiting Fellow at the Harvard School of Public Health and then received his PhD in Clinical Epidemiology and Health Services Research from the University of Toronto.
-Dr. Bell's research focuses on patient safety and the quality of patient care in hospitals as well as the transition from hospitals to the community.
-For the past five years he has been the Research Director for the Mount Sinai Hospital-University Health Network Antimicrobial Stewardship Program.

 Dr. Tara Kiran is a family physician and the Quality Improvement Director and Chair of the Board of Directors in the St. Michael’s Hospital Academic Family Health Team, and an assistant professor and clinician investigator in the Department of Family and Community Medicine at the University of Toronto.
 She received her MD from the University of Toronto, and completed her residency training in family medicine at McMaster University.
 She then completed a MSc in Public Health at the London School of Hygiene and Tropical Medicine.
 Dr. Kiran’s program of research focuses on evaluating the impact of Ontario’s primary care reforms on quality of care and related disparities.
 She has recently taken on a new role as a CIHR Embedded Clinician Researcher with Health Quality Ontario, where she is developing a set of quality measures that assess how good the care is for people admitted to hospital and discharged home.
 In recognition of her outstanding accomplishments, she was awarded the 2015 New Investigator Award from the North American Primary Care Research Group (NAPCRG), and the 2012-13 Rising Star Award from the CIHR Institute of Health Services and Policy Research (CIHR-IHSPR).